vboyev-MSFT/defender-docs/defender-endpoint/configure-contextual-file-folder-exclusions-microsoft-defender-antivirus.md

 ### Examples

-The following string excludes "c:\documents\design.doc" only if it's a file and only in on-access scans:
+The following string excludes `c:\documents\design.doc` only if it's a file and only in on-access scans:

 `c:\documents\design.doc\:{PathType:file,ScanTrigger:OnAccess}`

-The following string excludes "c:\documents\design.doc" only if it's scanned (on-access) due to it being accessed by a process having the image name "winword.exe":
+The following string excludes `c:\documents\design.doc` only if it's scanned (on-access), due to it being accessed by a process having the image name `winword.exe`:

 `c:\documents\design.doc\:{Process:"winword.exe"}`

-File and folder paths may contain wildcards, as in the following example:
+File and folder paths can contain wildcards, as in the following example:

 `c:\*\*.doc\:{PathType:file,ScanTrigger:OnDemand}`

-The process image path may contain wildcards, as in the following example:
+The process image path can contain wildcards, as in the following example:

 `c:\documents\design.doc\:{Process:"C:\Program Files*\Microsoft Office\root\Office??\winword.exe"}`

 ### File/folder restriction

 You can restrict exclusions to only apply if the target is a file or a folder by making the intent specific.
-If the target is a file but the exclusion is specified to be a folder, the exclusion won't apply.
-Conversely, if the target is folder but the exclusion is specified to be a file, the exclusion will apply.
+If the target is a file but the exclusion is specified to be a folder, the exclusion don't apply.
+Conversely, if the target is folder but the exclusion is specified to be a file, the exclusion applies.

 #### File/folder exclusions default behavior